scorpido74/azure-docs.nl-nl/articles/private-link/create-private-endpoint-cosmosdb-portal.md

    10.1.255.14 mycosmosaccount-eastus.documents.azure.com

-1. Installeer [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows)In de Extern bureaublad van *myVM*.
+1. In the Remote Desktop of *myVM*, install [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).

-1. Selecteer **Cosmos DB accounts (preview)** met de rechter muisknop.
+1. Select **Cosmos DB Accounts (Preview)** with the right-click.

-1. Selecteer **verbinding maken met Cosmos DB**.
+1. Select **Connect to Cosmos DB**.

 1. Selecteer **API**.

-1. Voer de connection string in door de gegevens die eerder zijn gekopieerd te plakken.
+1. Enter the connection string by pasting the information previously copied.

-1. Selecteer **Volgende**.
+1. Selecteer **Next**.

 1. Selecteer **Verbinden**.

-1. Blader door de Azure Cosmos-data bases en-containers via *mycosmosaccount*.
+1. Browse the Azure Cosmos databases and containers from *mycosmosaccount*.

-1. (Optioneel) Voeg nieuwe items toe aan *mycosmosaccount*.
+1. (Optionally) add new items to *mycosmosaccount*.

-1. Sluit de verbinding met extern bureau blad met *myVM*.
+1. Close the remote desktop connection to *myVM*.

 ## <a name="clean-up-resources"></a>Resources opschonen

-Wanneer u klaar bent met het persoonlijke eind punt, het Azure Cosmos-account en de virtuele machine, verwijdert u de resource groep en alle resources die deze bevat:
+When you're done using the Private Endpoint, Azure Cosmos account and the VM, delete the resource group and all of the resources it contains:

-1. Geef *myResourceGroup* op in het **zoekvak** boven aan de portal en selecteer *myResourceGroup* in de zoek resultaten.
+1. Enter *myResourceGroup* in the **Search** box at the top of the portal and select *myResourceGroup* from the search results.

 1. Selecteer **Resourcegroep verwijderen**.

-1. Voer *myResourceGroup* in om **de naam van de resource groep te typen** en selecteer **verwijderen**.
+1. Enter *myResourceGroup* for **TYPE THE RESOURCE GROUP NAME** and select **Delete**.

 ## <a name="next-steps"></a>Volgende stappen

-In dit artikel hebt u een VM gemaakt in een virtueel netwerk, een Azure Cosmos-account en een persoonlijk eind punt.
-U hebt verbinding gemaakt met de virtuele machine via internet en veilig door gegeven aan het Azure Cosmos-account met behulp van een persoonlijke koppeling.
+In this article, you created a VM on a virtual network, an Azure Cosmos account and a Private Endpoint.
+You connected to the VM from the internet and securely communicated to the Azure Cosmos account using Private Link.

-* Zie [Wat is Azure private endpoint?](private-endpoint-overview.md)voor meer informatie over privé-eind punten.
+* To learn more about Private Endpoint, see [What is Azure Private Endpoint?](private-endpoint-overview.md).

-* Zie voor meer informatie over het beperken van een persoonlijk eind punt bij gebruik met Azure Cosmos DB [Azure private link met Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) artikel.
+* To learn more about limitation of Private Endpoint when using with Azure Cosmos DB, see [Azure Private Link with Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) article.